 Laboratory Informatics; Climbing the Slope of Enlightenment?

-During the recent European Lab Automation 2013 (ELA 2013) conference in Hamburg, Germany, Technology Network's Informatics Editor Helen Gillespie sat down with John Trigg, Director of PhaseFour Informatics, to discuss the integrated lab.
+During the recent Electronic Lab Automation 2013 (ELA 2013) conference in Hamburg, Germany, Technology Network's Informatics Editor Helen Gillespie sat down with John Trigg, Director of PhaseFour Informatics, to discuss the integrated lab.
 Trigg's presentation during the conference covered the concept of the e-Laboratory, or integrated laboratory.
 He stated that the e-Laboratory gets ever closer, particularly with electronic laboratory notebooks replacing their paper counterparts.
 However, a number of challenges remain in order to fully exploit the potential that digital technologies present to assisting and extending the course of science knowledge.
-This article addresses these issues as well as what happens after electronic lab notebook (ELN) implementation.
+This blog addresses these issues as well as what happens after electronic lab notebook (ELN) implementation

 TN: During your ELA 2013 presentation, you pointed out that there is a difference between lab automation and lab informatics.
 Can you explain the difference for TN readers?